lightningkite/kotlin-core/README.md

 extension function to reduce the app's method count.

-*Intuitiveness:*  Use inline extension functions to make common tasks simple, such as requesting a photo from the user.
+*Intuitiveness:*  Use inline extension functions to make common tasks simple, such as requesting a photo from the organization.
 In standard Android, doing this properly would take at least a large file by itself.
 We have extension functions that do it in one line.

 ## What this package contains